 Focusing on your target market’s habits will help you decide how best to reach them.
 There’s no point in advertising in a glossy magasine that your target market don't read or advertising online if potential customers ‘don’t surf’.
 Advertising in a local paper, handing out flyers on the high street or doing a door-to-door leaflet drop might be much more effective.

 Simple forms of advertising can be highly effective, low cost or even free.
 These include simply getting a sign painted on your van, putting a card up in your local newsagent's window, creating a Facebook page or having a Twitter feed for you and your business.
 You could even strike up mutual recommendation agreements with other small businesses.

 Simply meeting potential customers is often the most effective way to promote your business.
 Networking can also generate sales.

 Word of mouth is the best form of advertising - but it is earned, not paid for.
 Satisfied customers can be your best advocates, which is why customers’ needs should be satisfied every time.
 Much will depend on the quality of your products or services, of course, but how you deal with customer enquiries or complaints can be just as important.

 If relevant to your type of business, simply following up sales with a brief courtesy call a few weeks later can go down very well.
 It also provides the opportunity to remind customers about your business and tell them about other offers.
 You could even offer them a reward for recommending your business to others, possibly a small discount of future purchases.

 Promoting any business involves some trial and error.
 This is why you need to have a system for measuring the success of your marketing methods, which could be as simple as asking each new customer how they heard of you or including a promotion code for specific campaigns.

-If something hasn’t worked, find out why and don’t repeat the mistake.
+If something hasn’t worked, try to work out why and don’t repeat the mistake.
 In future, you can concentrate your resources on more effective marketing methods.